wp-plugins/updraftplus/readme.txt

 No, there's no warranty or guarantee, etc. It's completely up to you to verify that UpdraftPlus is working correctly.
 If it doesn't then that's unfortunate, but this is a free plugin.

+= Does UpdraftPlus delete all its settings when it is de-installed? =

+No. Doing so is "cleaner", but some users also de-install and re-install and don't want to have to re-enter their settings.
+The few entries in the WordPress options database (which won't ever be accessed) will make no difference that could possibly be detected on your site performance or space usage.

+= I am not running the most recent version of UpdraftPlus.
+Should I upgrade? =

+Yes.

 = Have you written any other free plugins? =

 Thanks for asking - yes, I have.
 Check out my profile page - http://profiles.wordpress.org/DavidAnderson/ .
 I am also available for hire for bespoke work.

 == Changelog ==

+= 1.1.10 - 04/01/2013 =
+* Deal with a potential situation in which a backup run could be erroneously identified as superfluous and cancelled

 = 1.1.9 - 12/31/2012 =
 * Big code re-factoring; cloud access methods now modularised, paving way for easier adding of new methods.
 Note that Google Drive users may need to re-authenticate - please check that your backups are working.